 - Gastroesophageal Reflux Disease (GERD)

-Chapter 1, to describe Anti-Peptic Ulcer Drugs Introduction, product scope, market overview, market opportunities, market risk, market driving force;
+Chapter 1, to describe Anti-Peptic Ulcer Drugs product scope, market overview, market opportunities, market driving force and market risks.

-Chapter 2, to analyze the top manufacturers of Anti-Peptic Ulcer Drugs, with sales, revenue, and price of Anti-Peptic Ulcer Drugs, in 2016 and 2017;
+Chapter 2, to profile the top manufacturers of Anti-Peptic Ulcer Drugs, with price, sales, revenue and global market share of Anti-Peptic Ulcer Drugs in 2017 and 2018.

-Chapter 5, 6, 7, 8 and 9, to analyze the market by countries, by type, by application and by manufacturers, with sales, revenue and market share by key countries in these regions;
+Chapter 5, 6, 7, 8 and 9, to break the sales data at the country level, with sales, revenue and market share for key countries in the world, from 2014 to 2019.

-Chapter 10 and 11, to show the market by type and application, with sales market share and growth rate by type, application, from 2013 to 2018;
+Chapter 10 and 11, to segment the sales by type and application, with sales market share and growth rate by type, application, from 2014 to 2019.

-Chapter 13, 14 and 15, to describe Anti-Peptic Ulcer Drugs sales channel, distributors, traders, dealers, Research Findings and Conclusion, appendix and data source
+Chapter 13, 14 and 15, to describe Anti-Peptic Ulcer Drugs sales channel, distributors, customers, research findings and conclusion, appendix and data source.